open-joinbase/joinbase.io/content/docs/getting-started/quick-start_enterprise.md

 >
 > append `-d db_name` to psql to make psql connected to that database in default.

+> 🔍
+>
+> Each login has a log.
+If the import or write does not generate a log, check whether the port is occupied by other services.
 ## Create Table

 There is nothing interesting unless we have some tables for writing data to or reading data from.